Black and Tan Coonhound

 Official measurements, coat, and temperament

-- Coat: Short, dense, and weather-resistant.
+- Coat: Short, dense, and weather-resistant, providing protection in various climates.

 Breed Trivia